 As the standards, architectures and concepts are built for the future Web, the testbed is also built for the global community.
 We welcome any nationality, company, individual and organisation to use the testbed as long as you adhere to the testbed rulebook defined by the community.
 Global standardisation relies on separating the linguistic semantics from the real-world context.
 The data product is a meta wrapper that describes the context of an IP payload in terms that both humans and machines can understand.
 Part of those standard attributes are the language the product is made available in.
 This allows, for example, to create a energy certificate of a building in any language.

 Data product standards are meant to be linked directly with the real world industrial and international standards used in commerce, trade, finance, banking, manufacturing and the built environment.
 By defining the digital identities, e.g. through the harmonised system, we can enable adoption in any industry and company to model data products in any manufactured or traded commodity globally.
 The same goes too for the financial assets modelled by the ISIN-coded identities.

 The scaling work has been kickstarted through open collaboration, agile experimentation, strong community and with the backing of Sitra’s role as a public utility with strong European connections.
 We are building on the proven and scalable technologies and concepts.

 10. How is the privacy of the test user companies protected?

 In this phase, the testbed is a closed environment.
 Security is one of the key aspects in the architecture design and audits are being planned as part of the development phases.
-In spring 2021, when the testbed is opened to public, a common rulebook will define the rules for operating in the ecosystem.
+In 2021, when the testbed is opened to public, a common rulebook will define the rules for operating in the ecosystem.

 11. How do we ensure that standardisation of data productising proceeds on EU level?